Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Method

 \subsubsection{Gumbel Softmax Trick}

 The action space $A$ is discrete, which poses challenges for optimization via gradient backpropagation.
 In such cases, reinforcement learning is commonly employed to train the policy network.
 However, reinforcement learning often suffers from slow convergence across a wide range of applications~\cite{wu2019liteeval}.

-To address this limitation, we adopt the Gumbel Softmax trick~\cite{jang2016categorical}, which enables direct optimization of the policy network through gradient-based methods.
+To address this limitation, we adopt the Gumbel Softmax trick~\cite{jang2017categorical}, which enables direct optimization of the policy network through gradient-based methods.
 The Gumbel Softmax is an effective reparameterization technique that transforms previously non-differentiable categorical distributions into differentiable approximations, introducing stochasticity during training and encouraging exploration.
-Specifically, the policy network selects actions using the Gumbel Max operation rather than the non-differentiable $\arg\max$~\cite{jang2016categorical}: